Inagta Partido language

 According to Lobel (2013), there are no speakers of Inagta Partido under 60.
 It is a moribund language.
 The Ethnologue cites a report from 2000 that there were then only five speakers from an ethnic population of about 1,000.
+Due to the lack of native speakers, UNESCO classified the language as "critically endangered".

 Inagta Partido has borrowed heavily from Bikol languages such as Bikol Naga and Bikol Partido, but has a non-Bikol substratum.